 Establishing the Kalonge Nature Reserve

-The project is also providing financial assistance to orphans from the local primary school.
-The students receive free schooling and conservation training for the entire year.
+The project provides financial assistance to orphans from the local primary school, where students receive free schooling and conservation training.

 Creation of wildlife refuge

 The Kalonge Nature Reserve is creating a forest refuge to protect the biodiversity of a region that is home to Africa’s most threatened primates.
-While still early in its development, the project has already saved and reintroduced to the reserve various wildlife from the hands of illegal hunters and poachers.
+While still early in its development, the project has already reintroduced various wildlife into the reserve that would have otherwise been captured by illegal hunters and poachers.